-Road Accidents Resulting from Manufacturing Defects
+Road Accidents Resulting From Manufacturing Defects

 When one thinks of serious traffic accidents a typical image that may come to mind would likely be that of a motorist running a stoplight and striking another vehicle or perhaps a pedestrian being hit by in a crosswalk by a passing delivery truck.
 Most often we consider the driver as the primary cause of a bad car, truck or motorcycle crash.
 But there are other causes for Maryland roadway collisions, and that is where manufacturing defects can sometimes come into play.

 A manufacturing defect, very basically, is a flaw found in a product that was never meant to be there; nor is it something that was designed into the device or part in the first place.
 Essentially, the part or product affected contains a defect that occurs due to an error in manufacturing or assembly.
-While the attorneys at the Law Offices of Lebowitz & Mzhen, LLC, understand that manufacturing mistakes can and do occur from time to time during the construction or assembly of various consumer products, we also believe that manufacturers should have systems and procedures in place to recognize any errors and prevent a potentially deadly defective part from being passed on to the end user.
+While the attorneys at the Law Offices of Lebowitz & Mzhen Personal Injury Lawyers, understand that manufacturing mistakes can and do occur from time to time during the construction or assembly of various consumer products, we also believe that manufacturers should have systems and procedures in place to recognize any errors and prevent a potentially deadly defective part from being passed on to the end user.

 Of course, nothing is perfect.
 Statistically even the best manufacturing processes can have a small percentage of products that may experience a mistake in manufacturing.
 These errors in manufacturing can be as simple as a part not being assembled with the correct number of screws or bolts, or a critical component being molded or cast using an incorrect grade or type of plastic or metal material.
 In the case of automobiles and commercial trucks, the huge number of working parts contained in a typical motor vehicle means there is always a chance that a defect component might be assembled into a vehicle, which may then be sold to an unsuspecting consumer.